Help, I'm in the friendzone!

 Editor’s note: Offering friendship to someone who wants love is like giving bread to someone who’s dying of thirst

 Getting friendship when you’re expecting love can be very painful.
-Even more so when you see this person often, or very often even, because you’re “friends”.
+Even more so when you see this person frequently, or very often even, because you’re “friends”.
 Continuing to maintain this unbalanced relationship is dangerous and can cause you suffering for a long time.
 In this case, it’s better to distance yourself or contact a professional to discuss the situation together and to find solutions.

 Be sure to check out these articles too: